open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 ## Motivation

 - Provide clarity for instrumentation layers: e.g. DB calls on top of REST API
-- Give mechanism to suppress instrumentation layers for the same type: e.g. multiple instrumented HTTP clients using each other.
+- Give mechanism to suppress instrumentation layers for the same convention: e.g. multiple instrumented HTTP clients using each other.
 - Give mechanism to enrich specific spans unambiguously: e.g. HTTP server span with routing information

 ## Explanation